a-thread/Personal-Trainer/README.md

 ```
 As a user, I want to be able to view create and track daily workouts.
 I want to be able to log multiple exercises in a workout on a given day.
 I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
 If the exercise is a cardio exercise, I should be able to track my distance traveled.
 ```

-### Usage
-This application is meant to help the consumer reach their fitness goals more quickly by tracking their workout progress.
-Exercises are shown in two line graphs and two pie charts with each exercise shown below, all divided into two categories "All Exercises" and "Pounds Lifted".

 ### Demo
 ![Demo of Full Application](./public/img/demo.gif)